nijigenerate/nijilive/doc/new_rendering.md

   This guarantees that deformable nodes reset their stacks (`runBeginTask`) before parameters and drivers push new deformations, exactly as before.
 - If executing these stages introduces a structural change (for example, a driver toggles masks), the scheduler immediately rebuilds and reruns the Init+Parameters range before proceeding.

-### 7.4 RenderGraph / RenderQueue Reuse
+### 7.4 RenderGraph / RenderQueue Execution

-- The flattened command buffer returned by `renderGraph.takeCommands()` is cached as `cachedCommands`.
-  `cachedCommandsValid` is cleared whenever `attributeDirty` or `structureDirty` is seen.
-- If neither flag is set after Init+Parameters, the renderer skips `TaskOrder.PreProcess … Final` and feeds the cached commands back via `renderQueue.setCommands(cachedCommands, false)` before `flush()`.
-- Otherwise it executes the remaining TaskOrders, calls `renderGraph.beginFrame()`, and captures a new command buffer for reuse on the next frame.
+- `renderGraph.beginFrame()` now occurs every update; nodes always enqueue their builders for the current frame.
+- No cached command buffer exists.
+The emitter consumes builders immediately during `renderGraph.playback(commandEmitter)`.
+- If Init+Parameters introduce structural changes the scheduler rebuilds and reruns just as before; afterwards, `TaskOrder.PreProcess … Final` executes every frame to keep dynamic content up to date.

-### 7.5 Per-Frame Summary With Reuse
+### 7.5 Per-Frame Summary

 1. (Optional) Rebuild TaskScheduler queues when structure changed.
 2. Always run Init + Parameters stages (deformation reset + parameter updates).
 3. Rebuild again if those stages introduced new structural edits.
-4. If any attribute/structure change occurred, run the remaining TaskOrders and rebuild RenderGraph.
+4. Run the remaining TaskOrders and rebuild RenderGraph.
-5. Feed either the new or cached `RenderCommandData[]` into RenderQueue and flush to the backend.

-This addendum ensures the documentation reflects the current implementation while keeping the original sections untouched, so the full rendering pipeline remains easy to follow.
+5. Invoke `renderGraph.playback(commandEmitter)` during `Puppet.draw()`, letting the backend-specific emitter translate node references into GPU work.

 ---